marcelm/cutadapt/doc/ideas.rst

 - alignment algorithm: make a 'banded' version
 - it seems the str.find optimization isn't very helpful.
 In any case, it should be moved into the Aligner class.
+- allow to remove not the adapter itself, but the sequence before or after it
+- convert adapter to lowercase

 Specifying adapters
 -------------------